 There’s no doubt the debate about the intelligence of our fur friends will continue, but in the meantime, keep reading to learn about the study from researchers at the Oxford University in England, and feel free to share your thoughts in the Comments section below.

-In the November 2010 report in the Proceedings of the National Academy of Science, Oxford University researchers reported that highly social animals have developed bigger brains in relation to their body size, suggesting it’s because they need to think more and as a result, they’re more intelligent.
+A report in Proceedings of the National Academy of Science, Oxford University researchers reported that highly social animals have developed bigger brains in relation to their body size, suggesting it’s because they need to think more and as a result, they’re more intelligent.

 Brain & Body Size